 Visit Museums and Attractions

 While most NYC tourists have heard of the Museum Mile, New York City is actually home to hundreds of cultural institutions and attractions.
 Before you arrive, find which museums pique your interests as a couple.
 History buffs?
 Check out the Museum of Natural History, Museum of the City of New York, or the New York Historical Society.
-Artsty?
-Stop by the American Museum of the Moving Image, The MOMA, or the National Design Museum.
+Artsy?
+Stop by the American Museum of the Moving Image, the MoMA, or the National Design Museum.
 Looking for something a bit more unique?
-The Intrepid, The NYPD Museum, or the New York Botanical Gardens.
+Try the Intrepid, the NYPD Museum, or the New York Botanical Gardens.
 For more adventurous honeymooners, there is even a Museum of Sex.

 Stand in Times Square